dcmorse/jamboard/README.md

 ###### The Cascading Delete Cycle Issue

 I made the decision to not support deletion of teams from the web interface.
-The way I understand it is this: leaving it in was causing a cascading delete cycle: Deleting a team deletes all it's skaters (reasonable), and deletes all it's jams (also reasonable).
+Leaving it in was causing a cascading delete cycle: Deleting a team deletes all it's skaters (reasonable), and deletes all it's jams (also reasonable).
 Deleting either a skater or a jam should delete any associated skaterJams (also, also reasonable).
 But having a skaterJam deletable from two different directions causes SQL to refuse to play ball with the whole sequence of cascading deletes.

 To break the cycle, I tried to move the automatic deletions from SQL Server into the C# code's deletion method.
 I disabled cascading deletes for teams to jams and skaters, and did it in code.
 I was getting all kinds of complaints about trashing lists as I was iterating through them, null pointer exceptions, and whatnot.
 In the interest of time I decided to fall back to removing deletion of teams from the web interface.
 So Teams don't have full web CRUD.
 They just have 'CRU'.